Jacarte/jacarte.github.io/_posts/2019-19-02-SurveyOnFuzzing.md

 ### What about languages?

-Choice of programming language also has an impact on the likelihood of vulnerabilities being present as newer programming languages often make a considerable effort to prevent developers accidentally introducing vulnerabilities.
+The choice of programming language also has an impact on the likelihood of vulnerabilities.
+Newer programming languages often make a considerable effort to prevent developers accidentally introducing vulnerabilities.
 For example, compiled C programs do not automatically perform bounds checking at runtime whereas Python, Ruby, C# or Java programs all do.

 **Why are fuzzers focused in c/c++ programs  mostly?**

-C/C++ is often chosen when speed and efficiency are important and so many key applications, including operating system internals and also web browsers, are written in that language.
-Taking in count the previous paragraph, implementing bounds checking in any language compiler put an extra branch in the evaluation.
+C/C++ is often chosen when speed and efficiency are important and so many key applications.
+Operating system internals and also web browsers, are written in that language.
+Taking in count the previous paragraph, implementing bounds checking in any language compiler put an extra instructions in the low-level code evaluation.

+That's the main reason (I think) thats make fuzzers been focused to c/c++ programs, because there are more "core" programs written in such languages ... speed needs.

 #### Java, for an instance...